 The University of Illinois application is completed online.
 The Office of Undergraduate Admissions evaluates your academic performance, test scores (ACT/SAT, if applicable), and essays with the University requirements for admission to the School of Art & Design.

-All first-year Art & Design students apply to one of the following majors in the College of Fine and Applied Arts: Art and Art History, Art Education, Graphic Design, Industrial Design, Studio Art (BA), or Studio Art (BFA).
+All first-year Art & Design students apply to one of the following majors in the College of Fine and Applied Arts: Art & Art History, Art Education, Graphic Design, Industrial Design, Studio Art (BA), or Studio Art (BFA).
 Studio Art concentrations (fashion, general studio art, new media, painting, photography, printmaking, and sculpture) are declared in the first year of study.
 Undecided students apply to Art Undeclared.
-Art Undeclared students will declare their Art & Design major by March 1 of their first year of study.
+Art Undeclared students will declare their Art & Design major by December 1 of their first year of study.
 First-year coursework for all students will include courses in drawing, 2D, 3D, and 4D practices.

 - The Office of Undergraduate Admissions: You must submit your application by 11:59 p.m.
 CT on November 1, and all required items must be received by November 10.

 - The School of Art & Design Fall 2023 First-Year Portfolio Submission Form must be submitted online by November 1.